alexfaisca/Compilers/README.md

 * XML writer (for the middle delivery: `targets/xml_writer.cpp`)
 * Postfix writer (for the final delivery: `targets/postfix_writer.cpp`)

+This compiler relies on an external library for the printing to and reading from the terminal operations (linking process detailed below).

 ## Usage

 - Compile source code to .asm file